 - All graduate coursework successfully completed under a certificate potentially can be applied to a master's program at UNL or at other institutions.
-Students can potentially pursue both a master's program and a certificate program at the same time, with the consent of their master's program advisor.
+Students can potentially pursue both a master's program and a certificate program at the same time, with the consent of the master's program advisor.
 A separate application is required for each program.

 - Students will be expected to earn grades of B or above in all coursework in order to remain in good standing in the program.